BabylonJS/OldDocumentationSite/content/How_To/scene/Fast_Build.md

 Since the `createDefaultEnvironment` method returns an `environmentalHelper` object then all the properties and methods of this object (as in the [API](http://doc.babylonjs.com/api/classes/babylon.environmenthelper)) are available.

-So for example if the environment color is not your favorite choice you can modify it after creation
+So, for example if the environment color is not your favorite choice you can modify it after creation

 ```javascript
 var helper = scene.createDefaultEnvironment();